guide·intermediate·updated 2026-07-15·1–2 hours to set up your first automation

 Chaining skills together

-The power of Skills comes from chaining them.
+Skills gain power when chained.
 A Dispatcher Skill receives a campaign brief and routes it to a Content Strategy Skill (generates audience insights and messaging pillars), which feeds an Email Writer Skill (uses the pillars to write a nurture sequence), which feeds an Audit Skill (QAs the content) and ends with a Slack notification to marketers for approval.
-Each Skill reads the output of the previous one — the final result is better than doing it manually because each step builds on the last with context.
+Each skill reads the output of the previous one — the final output is better than manual work because each step builds on the last with context.

 Updating skills

-As your team learns what works, update Skills.
-If your first weekly report had 10 sections but only 4 matter to leadership after month 1, edit the skill: "Remove trends and competitors sections, keep: traffic, leads, pipeline, actions."
+As your team learns what works, update skills.
+For example, your first report had 10 sections; after month 1, only 4 matter to leadership.
+Edit the skill: "Remove trends and competitors sections, keep: traffic, leads, pipeline, actions."
 The next report is tighter.
-Edit Skills without re-creating them — find the skill file in your folder, make changes, save.
-The next run uses the updated version.
+Edit skills directly in your folder — no need to recreate them.

 Mistake #1: not having a brand voice file

-Problem: Cowork outputs feel generic — the email reads like ChatGPT, not your company.
-Why: you never told Claude how your company talks, so each task Cowork has to guess.
-Fix: spend 30 minutes writing your brand voice rules and include it in every prompt.
+Problem: Cowork outputs feel generic — reads like ChatGPT, not your company.
+Why: you never told Claude how your company talks.
+Fix: spend 30 minutes writing your brand voice rules.
+Include it in every prompt.

 Mistake #2: feeding outdated data

-Problem: you manually update a CSV each week and upload it to Cowork; the report includes old numbers.
-Why: manual data is stale data — by Friday when the report runs, Tuesday's numbers are wrong.
-Fix: use connectors instead, so Cowork queries GA4, HubSpot, and Salesforce directly at runtime and always has current data.
+Problem: you manually update a CSV each week, upload it to Cowork — the report includes old numbers.
+Why: manual data is stale data; by Friday, Tuesday's numbers are wrong.
+Fix: use connectors instead.
+Connect Cowork directly to GA4, HubSpot, Salesforce — it pulls live data at runtime.

 Mistake #3: asking Cowork to do too much in one skill

-Problem: you ask Cowork to "Build a campaign, audit it, post it, and notify leadership" and it gets confused halfway through.
-Why: multi-step complex tasks need multiple Skills chained together, not one mega-skill.
-Fix: break it into smaller Skills — one to build, one to audit, one to notify.
-That takes it from an 80% success rate with confusing output to 100% success with clean handoffs.
+Problem: "Build a campaign, audit it, post it, and notify leadership."
+Cowork gets confused halfway through.
+Why: multi-step complex tasks need multiple skills chained, not one mega-skill.
+Fix: break it into smaller skills — one to build, one to audit, one to notify.
+Before: run the whole workflow in one skill (high error rate, confusing output).
+After: Build Skill → Audit Skill → Notify Skill (clean handoffs).

 Mistake #4: setting skills to run unattended, with no human review

-Problem: "Schedule it to run completely automated.
+Problem: "Schedule it completely automated.
 Ship to production without review."
-Why: AI can hallucinate — a skill might generate a campaign with a broken link, wrong product info, or brand misalignment, and shipping that to customers causes real damage.
+Why: AI can hallucinate — a skill might generate copy with broken links, wrong product info, or brand misalignment.
 Fix: always add human approval.
-Cowork generates, posts to Slack for review, a marketer approves, and only then does Cowork ship.
+Pattern: Cowork generates → posts to Slack → marketer approves → Cowork ships.

 Mistake #5: overloading your folder with every single file

-Problem: you dump 200 files into your Cowork folder and Cowork reads all of them before every task — slow, confused outputs.
+Problem: you dump 200 files into the Cowork folder — Cowork reads all of them before each task, producing slow, confused outputs.
 Why: more context means slower processing, and old files introduce noise.
-Fix: keep your folder clean — ABOUT ME should hold only static files that never change (5–8 files max), PROJECTS only active projects (archive monthly), TEMPLATES 6–10 max, and LIBRARY the top 30 past campaigns, culled quarterly.
+Fix: keep your folder clean — ABOUT ME 5–8 files max (only static content), PROJECTS only active projects (archive finished ones monthly), TEMPLATES 6–10 max, LIBRARY the top 30 past campaigns rather than 500, culled quarterly.
 A lean folder gives fast, focused outputs.

 Mistake #6: never iterating on outputs

 Problem: "Cowork generated something.
-It's not perfect, but good enough.
+Not perfect, but good enough.
 Shipped it."
 Why: you skipped the correction loop.
-Fix: when an output is close but off, don't start over — tell Claude exactly what's wrong ("the subject line is too long, make it under 20 characters; the CTA is vague, say what they get") and let it regenerate.
+Fix: when an output is close but off, don't start over — tell Claude exactly what's wrong ("the subject line is too long, make it under 20 characters; the CTA is vague, say what they get, fix both and regenerate").
+Claude reads the feedback and regenerates.
+This is the core muscle: prompt, review, correct, iterate.
 First campaign takes 3 iterations.
 Fifth campaign takes 1.

 Mistake #7: assuming Cowork can handle your entire stack

 Problem: "Why isn't Cowork pulling data from my custom internal tool?"
-Why: Cowork needs a connector (MCP server) for each tool, and custom tools don't have one.
-Fix: for tools without MCP support, export data manually into a Google Sheet for Cowork to read, use Zapier to push data into Google Drive for Cowork to pick up, or use Coupler.io MCP as a universal translator covering 400+ sources.
+Why: Cowork needs a connector (MCP server) for each tool, and custom tools rarely have one.
+Fix: for tools without MCP, export data to a Google Sheet for Cowork to read, use Zapier to push data to Google Drive for Cowork to pick up, or use Coupler.io MCP as a universal translator covering 400+ sources.
 Most common tools (GA4, HubSpot, Salesforce, Slack, Google Workspace) have native MCP — niche tools don't, so plan accordingly.

 How much does Claude Cowork cost?

 Claude Cowork requires a Claude Desktop subscription.
 Pro plan is $20/month, Max plan is $100/month.
-For small teams doing light automation (1–2 scheduled reports, occasional drafts), Pro is enough.
-For teams running 5+ automated workflows daily plus heavy iterative work, Max is worth it because Pro burns through tokens faster on multi-step tasks.
-A team of 3 running 10 automations/month typically uses Pro; a team of 5+ running 20+ automations/month should use Max.
+For small teams (1–2 people) doing light automation (1–2 scheduled reports), Pro is sufficient.
+For teams of 3+ running 5+ automated workflows daily, Max provides higher token limits and is more cost-effective.

 Can Cowork work with Salesforce data?

-Yes, but it depends on your setup.
-Anthropic's MCP protocol supports Salesforce connectors — if yours is set up, Cowork can query Salesforce directly.
-If not, export a Salesforce report to CSV, upload it to Google Drive, and tell Cowork to analyze the report in your Drive.
-Neither is ideal, but both work.
+Yes.
+Anthropic supports Salesforce connectors via MCP — if yours is set up, Cowork queries Salesforce directly.
+As a workaround, you can export a Salesforce report to CSV, upload it to Google Drive, and tell Cowork to analyze the report in your Drive.

 What if I have sensitive customer data?
 Can Cowork see it?

-Cowork reads files in your Cowork folder, so don't store raw PII (customer emails, phone numbers, SSNs) there.
-Instead store aggregated data ("250 customers in Northeast segment"), anonymized examples ("typical customer profile: mid-market SaaS, $5M ARR"), and never raw CSV exports with customer names, emails, or details.
-For compliance-heavy work, Anthropic offers enterprise deployments with self-hosted MCP servers so data never leaves your network.
+Yes, Cowork reads files in your folder — so don't store raw PII there.
+Instead store aggregated data ("250 customers in Northeast segment"), anonymized examples ("typical customer: mid-market SaaS, $5M ARR"), and never raw CSVs with names, emails, or phone numbers.
+For compliance-heavy work, Anthropic offers enterprise deployments with self-hosted options.

 What if Cowork generates bad data or hallucinates in a report?